Before we begin, you will need to install these packages

 "The

-So if we want to query a SQL databse with dplyr, the benefit of using
+So if we want to query a SQL databse with dplyr, the benefit of usingdbplyr` is:

 "You can write your code in

-syntax: you can keep the same consistent language both for R objects and database tables, no knowledge of SQL or the specific SQL variant is required, and you can take advantage of the fact thatdplyr
+dplyrsyntax, anddplyrwill translate your code into SQL.
+There are several benefits to writing queries indplyrsyntax: you can keep the same consistent language both for R objects and database tables, no knowledge of SQL or the specific SQL variant is required, and you can take advantage of the fact thatdplyruses lazy evaluation.

 ##